 The Las Vegas Strip

 It gets hot in Las Vegas – really hot.
-With temperatures that can reach over 110°F (43.3°C) in the summer, it might seem like the weather in Las Vegas would be a drawback to its visitors.
-It isn’t.
-Hotel pools and day clubs draw huge crowds during the summer time, for special events or hot weekdays.
+With temperatures that can reach over 110°F (43.3°C) in the summer, it might seem like the weather in the city would be a drawback to its visitors.
+However, hotel pools and day clubs draw huge crowds, particularly during summer, turning them into day clubs with water.
 Temperatures remain mild enough in the winter to enjoy the outdoors, making Las Vegas a great place to visit year-round.

 Hoover Dam is an architectural marvel and a tribute to the American dream.
-Built during The Great Depression, the 726-foot-tall (221.2 meters) structure creates the largest reservoir in the country.
-It is one of the tallest dams in the world, behind the Oroville Dam in California and the Jinping-I Dam in China.
+Built during The Great Depression, the 726-foot-tall (221.2-meter) structure creates the largest reservoir in the country and is one of the tallest dams in the world, after the Oroville Dam in California and the Jinping-I Dam in China.

-Since Las Vegas depends on tourism to drive its economy, the Las Vegas Strip wants to maintain its status as a top travel destination.
-Hotels encourage employees to do anything they (legally) can to take care of their guests.
-Properties such as the Aria, Mandarin Hotel, and Bellagio have earned Five-Star AAA Diamond Ratings, and neighboring properties have received four-stars.
-These ratings are proof that luxury, style, and comfort are a priority for every guest on the Strip.
+Since Las Vegas depends on tourism to drive its economy, the Las Vegas Strip maintains its status as a top travel destination by taking good care of visitors with hotels often encouraging employees to do anything they (legally) can to take care of their guests.
+Properties such as the Aria, Mandarin Hotel, and Bellagio have earned Five-Star AAA Diamond Ratings, and neighboring properties have received four stars.
+These ratings are proof that luxury, style, and comfort are the priority for every guest on the Strip.